chamibuddhika/chamibuddhika.github.io/_posts/2020-7-27-dgemm-top-down.md

 ## Introduction

-Matrix multiplication (in general `dgemm` in BLAS) is one of the most performance critical compute kernels operating at the heart of many scientific computing and deep learning workloads.
+Matrix multiplication (in general `gemm` in BLAS) is one of the most performance critical compute kernels operating at the heart of many scientific computing and deep learning workloads.
 While highly optimized BLAS implementations of this kernel are available, it is still useful to